nucleare/DeepSearch_HashGames/README.md

 ```
   const hash = CryptoJS.HmacSHA256(server_seed,`${client_seed}_${nonce}`,).toString();
 ```
 Both use HMAC-SHA256 but the way in which they apply it are different, beyond just the module it relies on from JavaScript.
 This is why the scripts need to be made specific to certain sites at times and may not necessarily provide the same results for every online casino.
+It is also what proved to be challenging, for me at least, in trying to get the scripts to match whatatever hash the provably fair checker of a site would produce.
+This is why we start with producing the same hash first, instead of going straight for matching game results.

 # Variations